 So when the Bossa Nova finally came out, there was this incredible combination of pleasant, sensual rhythms sung in this beautiful, soft language (Portuguese) combined with beautiful harmonies and melodies.
 It was fantastic.

 How was Bossa Nova received elsewhere?

 Music is such a universal language.
-Right now, I’m touring Bossa Nova Stories, and people just love it.
-It’s great to listen to; it’s uplifting, and it’s the kind of the music the world needs.
+I’m touring Bossa Nova Stories, and people just love it.
+It’s great to listen to; it’s uplifting, and it’s the music the world needs.
 I love to perform!
 These days, I get up and sing, go back to the piano.

 That’s an interesting comment.
 On Amanda (Passport, 1985), my first recording, I sing throughout the entire record.

 I stand corrected.
 As fate would have it, that’s the one and only recording I do not own.